awsdocs/aws-glue-developer-guide/doc_source/add-job.md

 **Job bookmark**
 Specify how AWS Glue processes state information when the job runs\.
 You can have it remember previously processed data, update state information, or ignore state information\.

+**Job profiling**
+Enable or disable the creation of CloudWatch metrics when this job runs\.
+To see profiling data this option must be enabled\.
+For more information about how to enable and visualize metrics, see [Job Monitoring and Debugging](monitor-profile-glue-job-cloudwatch-metrics.md)\.

 **Server\-side encryption**
 If you select this option, when the ETL job writes to Amazon S3, the data is encrypted at rest using SSE\-S3 encryption\.
 Both your Amazon S3 data target and any data that is written to an Amazon S3 temporary directory is encrypted\.
 For more information, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.